Introduction to Sociology 2e by Heather Griffiths et al (2020): OpenStax.

-A Primer on Social Problems by Steven E. Barkan (Creative Commons) - 2012
+A Primer on Social Problems: Continuity and Change by Steven E. Barkan (2012).

 As this book’s subtitle, Continuity and Change, implies, social problems are persistent, but they have also improved in the past and can be improved in the present and future, provided that our nation has the wisdom and will to address them.
 It is easy to read a social problems textbook and come away feeling frustrated by the enormity of the many social problems facing us today.
 This book certainly does not minimize the persistence of social problems, but neither does it overlook the possibilities for change offered by social research and by the activities of everyday citizens working to make a difference.
 Readers of this book will find many examples of how social problems have been improved and of strategies that hold great potential for solving them today and in the future.

-Global Women's Issues: Women in the World Today, extended version by Janni Aragon (BCcampus) - 2012
+Global Women's Issues: Women in the World Today, extended version by Janni Aragon (2012): BCcampus.

 We cannot solve global challenges unless women participate fully in efforts to find solutions.
 Female participation in the private sector is a crucial economic driver for societies worldwide.
 Economic security benefits every facet of a woman's life, with positive effects on the health, education and vitality of families.
 Learn about women who are changing their societies for the better.
-This book is based on the twelve critical areas of concern identified in the Beijing Declaration and Platform for Action at the Fourth World Conference on Women in Beijing in 1995: The burden of poverty on women, unequal access to education and training, inequalities and inadequacies in and unequal access to health care and related services, violence against women, the effects of armed or other kinds of conflict on women, including those living under foreign occupation, inequality in economic structures and policies, inequality between men and women in the sharing of power and decision-making at all levels, insufficient mechanisms at all levels to promote the advancement of women, lack of respect for and inadequate promotion and protection of the human rights of women, stereotyping of women and inequality in women's access to and participation in all communication systems, especially in the media, gender inequalities in the management of natural resources and in the safeguarding of the environment, and persistent discrimination against and violation of the rights of the girl child.
+This book is based on the twelve critical areas of concern identified in the Beijing Declaration and Platform for Action at the Fourth World Conference on Women in Beijing in 1995: The burden of poverty on women, unequal access to education and training, inequalities and inadequacies in and unequal access to health care and related services, violence against women, the effects of armed or other kinds of conflict on women, including those living under foreign occupation, inequality in economic structures and policies, and more.

-Introduction to Women, Gender, Sexuality Studies by Miliann Kang (UMass Amherst) - 2017
+Introduction to Women, Gender & Sexuality Studies by Miliann Kang (2017): UMass Amherst.

 This textbook introduces key feminist concepts and analytical frameworks used in the interdisciplinary Women, Gender, Sexualities field.
 It unpacks the social construction of knowledge and categories of difference, processes and structures of power and inequality, with a focus on gendered labor in the global economy, and the historical development of feminist social movements.
 The book emphasizes feminist sociological approaches to analyzing structures of power, drawing heavily from empirical feminist research.

-Social Science Research: Principles, Methods, and Practices by Anol Bhattacherjee (Global Text Project) - 2012
+Social Science Research: Principles, Methods, and Practices by Anol Bhattacherjee (2012): Global Text Project.

 This book is designed to introduce doctoral and graduate students to the process of scientific research in the social sciences, business, education, public health, and related disciplines.
 This book is based on my lecture materials developed over a decade of teaching the doctoral-level class on Research Methods at the University of South Florida.
 The target audience for this book includes Ph.D. and graduate students, junior researchers, and professors teaching courses on research methods, although senior researchers can also use this book as a handy and compact reference.

-Sociological Inquiry Principles: Qualitative and Quantitative Methods by Amy Blackstone (Saylor Foundation) - 2012
+Sociological Inquiry Principles: Qualitative and Quantitative Methods by Amy Blackstone (2012): Saylor Foundation.

 This text emphasizes the relevance of research methods for the everyday lives of its readers: undergraduate students.
 The book describes how research methodology is useful for students in the multiple roles they fill: (1) as consumers of popular and public information; (2) as citizens in a society where findings from social research shape our laws, policies, and public life; and (3) as current and future employees.
 You will find connections to these roles throughout and directly within the main text of the book rather than their being relegated to boxes.